meyerjo/PyramidDataManagement/README.md

     * allow users to create a pdf report - partial
         * images can't be included at the moment
 * allow to toggle entries - done
-* download a folder as zip container
+* download a folder as zip container - done
-* download a specific subset as a zip container
+* download a specific subset as a zip container - done
-* add a button/view to manipulate the .settings.json file
+* add a button/view to manipulate the .settings.json file - done

 ## Open
 * add favorite files, which can be displayed in other folders
 * file-based preprocessing i.e. convert pptx files to another kind of documnet which can be visualized in a presentation
 * filename specific preview option ==> change the identificator for filespecific templates to a regex string (i.e. README.md)
-* allow user to add comments to a folder about comment contained
+* allow user to add comments to a folder about content contained
+  * add a inputbox to each row or use something like a feedback slider (e.g https://github.com/vedmack/feedback_me)
 * disable specific keys in folder/presentation view
+  * assign ids to the specific key entries and add a widget to select/deselect them
 * user authentication
+* store "presentations" in a specific format